Beshear wants to boost workforce by improving health - NewsBreak

 - Approximately 16% of Kentuckians have some degree of hearing loss, according to 2020 U.S. Census data.
 The Kentucky Commission on the Deaf and Hard of Hearing estimates that that up to 700,000 Kentuckians identify as hard of hearing.

-Officials said starting Jan.
-1, 2023, Medicaid members will be able to access the benefits.
+Officials say starting January 1, 2023, Medicaid members will be able to access the benefits.
 No special enrollment period is needed.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0